CliMA/ClimaOcean.jl/docs/src/vertical_grids.md

 [z(k) for k in 1:Nz+1]
 ```

-A downside of the above ais that we don't have tight control on the minimum spacing at the surface.
+A downside of [`ExponentialInterfaces`](@ref) is that we don't have tight control on the minimum
+spacing at the surface.
 To prescribe the surface spacing we need to play around with the scale ``h`` and the number of vertical cells ``N_z``.

 ### Stretched ``z`` faces